Grant writing resources, management and technology training, and population research: tools and support for the Spokane regional nonprofit community.

 To access these services you will need a valid library card.

-The place to start for requirements on starting a nonprofit in Washington.
+The best place to start when forming a nonprofit in Washington.
+The Washington Nonprofit Handbook gives you the basics

-The Foundation Center's easy-to-use self-service tools and resources help nonprofits worldwide build more viable grant applicants and strong, sustainable organizations.
-Much of the training is open to all with no subscription required.
+The Candid's easy-to-use self-service tools and resources help nonprofits worldwide build more viable grant applicants and strong, sustainable organizations.
+Much of the training is open to all with no subscription required

 Washington State Legal Forms features state and federal legal forms useful for starting and managing nonprofits.